Hollabc-boye/LITA-DATA-ANALYSIS-CLASS-WORK-AND-ASSIGNMENT-H-R-DATA/README.md

 - AVERAGE AGE: It shows the average age distribution of the entire workforce as 37

 - ATTRITION COUNT BY DEPARTMENT: It shows the number of employees of different department who have left the workforce within the period.
+  i.
+R and D top the list with 90 Male and 43 Female, Total = 133

+  ii.
+Sales Dept has 54 Male and 38 Female, Total = 92

+  iii.
+H R is the last on the list with 6 Male and 6 Female, Total = 12

 Sarcastically, Human Resources department that manages recruiting is also experiencing attrition 😄
- (i) R and D top the list with 90 Male and 43 Female, Total = 133 (ii) Sales Dept has 54 Male and 38 Female, Total = 92 (iii) H R is the last on the list with 6 Male and 6 Female, Total = 12

-- ATTRITION COUNT BY EDUCATIONAL FIELD: Number of employees of each educational field who left the workfore within the period (i) Life Sciences has 51 Male and 38 Female, Total = 89 (ii) Medical has 44 Male and 19 Female, Total = 63 (iii) Marketing has 20 Male and 15 Female, Total = 35 (iv) Technical has 22 Male and 10 Female, Total = 32 (v) Human Resources has 4 Male and 3 Female, Total = 7
+- ATTRITION COUNT BY EDUCATIONAL FIELD: Number of employees of each educational field who left the workfore within the period

+ i.
+Life Sciences has 51 Male and 38 Female, Total = 89

+ii.
+Medical has 44 Male and 19 Female, Total = 63

+iii.
+Marketing has 20 Male and 15 Female, Total = 35

+iv.
+Technical has 22 Male and 10 Female, Total = 32

+ (v) Human Resources has 4 Male and 3 Female, Total = 7.

 - ATTRITION COUNT BY GENDER: The number of employees by gender who have left the workforce.
-This shows more Male has left the workforce with total number of 150 attrition, while Female has 87
+This shows more Male has left the workforce with total number of 150 attrition, while Female has 87.

 - ATTRITION COUNT BY AGE BAND: Categorizing the employee who have left the workforce into age ranges.
-The data shows employees within 25-34 have the highest figure of 112 and over 55 having the lowest of 11
+The data shows employees within 25-34 have the highest figure of 112 and over 55 having the lowest of 11.

 - CURRENT EMPLOYEE BY MARITAL STATUS AND GENDER: The different demographic groups who are still actively working.
 The data showed

- (i) Married employee has 348 Male and 241 Female, Total = 589
+i.
+Married employee has 348 Male and 241 Female, Total = 589

- (ii) Single employee has 198 Male and 152 Female, Total = 350
+ii.
+Single employee has 198 Male and 152 Female, Total = 350

- (iii) Divorced has 186 Male and 108 Female, Total =294
+iii.
+Divorced has 186 Male and 108 Female, Total = 294

-- ATTRITION BASED ON JOB ROLE AND JOB SATISFACTION: The employee who left workforce based on their job role and satisfaction (i) Employee who are dissatisfied with their job role = 46 (ii) Employee who are satisfied with their job role = 73 (iii) Employee who are very dissatisfied with their job role = 66 (iv) Employee who are very satisfied with their job role = 52
+- ATTRITION BASED ON JOB ROLE AND JOB SATISFACTION: The employee who left workforce based on their job role and satisfaction

+i.
+Employee who are dissatisfied with their job role = 46

+ii.
+Employee who are satisfied with their job role = 73

+iii.
+Employee who are very dissatisfied with their job role = 66

+iv.
+Employee who are very satisfied with their job role = 52

 - ATTRITION BASED ON JOB SATISFACTION AND EDUCATIONAL FIELD: The employee of a different educational field who left workforce based on their job satisfaction

-   (i) Employee who are dissatisfied with their job role = 46 (ii) Employee who are satisfied with their job role = 73 (iii) Employee who are very dissatisfied with their job role = 66 (iv) Employee who are very satisfied with their job role = 52
+i.
+Employee who are dissatisfied with their job role = 46

+ii.
+Employee who are satisfied with their job role = 73

+iii.
+Employee who are very dissatisfied with their job role = 66

+iv.
+Employee who are very satisfied with their job role = 52

 - JOB ROLE SLICER: The filtering of the data report by job role

 ### Conclusion
 ---